 - Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench included in the owner's tool kit to make the adjustment.

-Spring preload setting:
+Spring preload setting: Minimum (soft): 1 Standard: 5 Maximum (hard): 9

-Standard:

-Maximum (hard):

 Rebound damping force